 Direct Sowing: Spring.

-- In spring, sow the seeds directly into a prepared garden bed after the last of the freezing weather has passed, or start seeds indoors and transplant out into the garden.
+- In spring, sow the seeds directly into a prepared garden bed after the last of the freezing weather has passed, or start seeds indoors in Late winter to Early Spring and then transplant out into the garden.

-- Sow seed in rows about 6 cm apart.
+- Surface sow the seed in rows about 6 cm apart.

-- Gently cover with very little soil and water using a sprinkler.
+- Gently cover with very little soil and water using a sprinkler or spray bottle.

 - Seedlings are ready for transplanting when 45-60 days old.

-- Grow the plant in an area of the garden or landscape that is consistently damp throughout the growing season.
+- Grow the plant in an area of the garden that is consistently damp throughout the growing season.
 This moisture-loving plant can also be grown in wet and boggy areas.

 - In dry areas, water when the soil starts to feel dry to maintain a consistently moist growing environment.